 containing gravimetrical measurements, will be searched.

-- After choosing the object class to be searched, a search condition entry form appears in the upper right frame of the screen.
+- After choosing the object class to be searched, a search condition entry form appears in the upper frame of the screen.
 Please enter your search conditions and press

-button Start to start search procedure.
+button start search to start search procedure.

-- Data objects matching the search conditions are displayed as a table within the lower right frame.
+- Data objects matching the search conditions are displayed as a table within the lower frame.
 This table is called hitlist view.
 Each hitlist row contains a subset of

 important attributes of search hit object.
 Due to performance reasons, the number of hitlist rows visible at the same time is limited.
 However, using the navigation buttons, you can page